Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Executive

 I am pleased that Productivity Press, the company I started in 1980, is publishing Alin's new book.
 You will find this book innovative, interesting and very challenging.
-I recommend it be read in study groups.
+I recommend it be read in study groups with readers asking each other questions to bring out information to be practically used.

 Norman Bodek